Jannat 2: Production

 Jannat 2 began filming in October 2011, at the lines of Airport Express (Orange Line) of Delhi Metro.
 The shooting finally completed on 17 January 2012.
-The title of the film was earlier known as Informer and then Blood Money, however these titles didn't receive positive feedback, therefore director Kunal Deshmukh decided to make the film a sequel to Jannat.
+The title of the film was earlier known as Informer and then Blood Money, however these titles did not receive positive feedback, therefore director Kunal Deshmukh decided to make the film a sequel to Jannat.
 Many actresses such as Prachi Desai, Esha Gupta, Kangana Ranaut, Jacqueline Fernandez, Paoli Dam and others were reported to be assigned as the female lead of the film, however, Gupta was chosen amongst the others.

 Controversy

 Mumbai based writer Kapil Chopra filed a case in 2012 against Bhatts for stealing his script for Jannat 2.
 The Bombay High Court asked the Bhatts to deposit Rs 1 million for the alleged plagiarism.

 Soundtrack

 The music of Jannat 2 is composed by Pritam, with lyrics penned by Sayeed Qadri and Sanjay Masoomm while the title song of the film was written by Mayur Puri.